shivam174633/delta-demo/README.md

 # delta-demo
-this a demo for git and GitHub
+this a demo for git and GitHub class.